|

 http://news.povray.org/povray.general/thread/%3Cweb.5073e9f7dae1fbb2d97ee2b90%40news.povray.org%3E/

-There should be a new CSG option “texture_mode” or similar, which could take
+There should be a new CSG option “texture_mode” or similar, which could take one of the following values:

 and possibly, more involved